 Penalties, by their very nature, are dramatic and controversial.
 That is unlikely to ever change.
 Although luck plays a big part, penalty shootouts provide some of the most thrilling moments in every competition.
 The cruelty of a crushing shootout defeat can only be overcome by the relief and joy experienced by winning one.

 Here’s to many more moments of hysteria, nervous excitement, agony, thrills, and everything that comes with penalties and penalty shootouts.
+For more useful guides, see the articles below or visit our home page.

 What percentage of penalties are scored?
 The average scoring percentage of penalties is 75%.